jerpint/bigearthnet/README.md

 # Model Evaluation

+By default, all outputs can be found under the `outputs/` folder.
+Each run will be timestamped, and contain a `checkpoints` directory with a `last-model.ckpt` and `best-model.ckpt`.

-To evaluate a model on the test set, specify the output directory of the trained model, e.g.:
+To evaluate a model on the test set, run the `eval.py` script while specifying the checkpoint of the best trained model, e.g.:

-    python eval.py --config-path outputs/bigearthnet-mini/default_group/2022-09-23T16:30:22/baseline_lr_0.0001_adam/lightning_logs/version_0/
+    python eval.py --ckpt-path /path/to/best-model.ckpt

-This will automatically load the best model checkpoint and produce a summary of all the metrics on that dataset's test set (e.g. if it was trained on `bigearthnet-mini`, the evaluation will be on the `bigearthnet-mini` test set).
-Results of the evaluation will be in the same folder.
+This will automatically load the model checkpoint and produce a summary of all the metrics on a given test set.

-You can also evaluate on other test datasets than the one that was trained on, e.g. evaluate on the medium test set even though we trained on mini:
+Results of the evaluation will be saved where the script was run.
+You can specify which test set to evaluate on with the `--dataset-name` flag (by default it evaluates on `bigearthnet-mini`).
+This is useful for e.g. training on `bigearthnet-medium` and evaluating on `bigearthnet-full` test set.

+    python eval.py --ckpt-path /path/to/best-model.ckpt --dataset-name bigearthnet-full

+For additional parameters such as speciying to do the evaluation on a gpu, run:

-    python eval.py --config-path outputs/bigearthnet-mini/default_group/2022-09-23T16:30:22/baseline_lr_0.0001_adam/lightning_logs/version_0 ++datamodule.dataset_name="bigearthnet-medium"
+    python eval.py --help for additional parameters.

+# Sample Notebook

+You can view a sample notebook [here](https://colab.research.google.com/drive/1ijpM9RmvfUaBkfHsdgphmkdl9EY8BLSp#scrollTo=IlUOy0wEljwz).
+While this codebase is meant to be run on a dedicated machine with GPUs, you can also follow the setup in the notebook to run models from within colab.

+Note that viewing results within tensorboard won't be possible from colab, but you can download the outputs/ folder locally to view them.